Updated Mar 15, 2026§ For Everyday Items

 Can I use the Invoxia tracker internationally?

-Invoxia claims coverage in over 100 countries where LTE-M networks operate.
-Coverage is strong in the US, most of Europe, and parts of Asia.
+Invoxia's 4G LTE-M trackers work where compatible LTE-M networks operate.
+Coverage is strongest in supported urban and suburban areas.
 Rural areas with limited cellular infrastructure may have spotty performance regardless of country.

 Does the tracker use a SIM card?